zoeye859/presto_v3_singularity/INSTALLATION RECORDS.md

 Singularity ubuntu:~> exit
 ```

-Use 'build' to create your own new SIF
+Use 'build' to create your own new .simg file

 ```
 $ sudo singularity build ubuntu-vim.simg ubuntu/